Post updated by Jessica Glendinning

 For demonstration purposes, I’m testing out the free account.

-Thinkific boasts of over 6,800 people and companies users, including some pretty big names, like:
+Thinkific boasts of over 36,000 course creators, including some pretty big names, like:

 - Kristen Bailey, Director of Online Education Products at Hootsuite